God’s Presence, Mystics

-I recently met with an amazing group of people searching for God in their lives.
+I recently met with an amazing group of people who were searching for God in their lives.
 Several questions were asked: “How do you know you are in relationship with God?
 How do you know God’s presence?
-How do you know God is speaking to you?
+How do you know God is speaking to you?”

 I have always been skeptical of people who tell me, “This is what God told me to do.”
 I do not know the voice of God until after something has happened, never before.